-- 3. For the purposes of this section, the project limit may be drawn to encompass a right-of-way that bisects a site, provided the Director finds that the following connectivity criteria can be met: - a.
-A system of corner and mid-block crossings shall be provided to functionally connect on-site pedestrian paths across the bisecting right-of-way within the proposed project limit; - b.
-Pedestrian paths shall be provided to connect all buildings and right-of-way crossings located within the proposed project limit; - c.
-Visual connections shall be provided between all buildings located within the project limit by minimizing topographic variation and through use of vegetation and outdoor spaces; and - d.
+3. For the purposes of this section, the project limit may be drawn to encompass a right-ofway that bisects a site, provided the Director finds that the following connectivity criteria can be met:

+b.
+Pedestrian paths shall be provided to connect all buildings and right-of-way crossings located within the proposed project limit;

+c.
+Visual connections shall be provided between all buildings located within the project limit by minimizing topographic variation and through use of vegetation and outdoor spaces; and d.
 Only a right-of-way meeting the requirements of LUC 20.25A.070.C.2 may be included in the land area located within the proposed project limit for the purpose of computing maximum FAR.